Home » Symptoms » Dog Symptoms A-Z » Blindness (Amaurosis)

 Blindness (Amaurosis) in Dogs

-Blindness in dogs, also called Amaurosis, is the condition in which a dog partially or completely loses its eyesight.
-This loss can occur suddenly or gradually and can occur in one or both eyes.
+Blindness in dogs, also known as amaurosis, is the condition in which a dog partially or completely loses its vision.
+This loss can occur suddenly or gradually and can affect one or both eyes.

 Can Occur with the Following Diseases: